AASHISHAG/aashishag.github.io/_pages/about.md

 ---

 I am a final year undergraduate student at IIT Kharagpur fascinated by Machine Learning and A.I applications.
-I like to contribute to open source projects related to deep learning, and participate in machine learning competitions. let's connect to contribute to open-source world of AI :sunglasses:
+I like to contribute to open source projects related to deep learning, and participate in machine learning competitions. let's connect and contribute to open-source world of AI :sunglasses:

 Find me on GitHub: [ajinkyaT](http://github.com/ajinkyaT)